ayushnix/kangae/README.md

 I'm not really a web developer and I don't intend to be one either.
 However, I am interested in learning HTML and CSS to create lightweight textual websites.
 You may be interested in reading [my log about how I learned HTML and CSS][12].
-However, this page is just an unorganized dump of my thoughts and isn't a polished blog post.
+However, that page is just an unorganized dump of my thoughts and isn't a polished blog post.
 [Seirdy's blog post on creating textual websites][13] is probably a better reference.